What Is Mental Health Counseling?

 A PhD in mental health counseling may be worthwhile, depending on your goals and interests.
 PhD students gain a deeper understanding of the field, allowing them to focus their services or shift to a career centered on research work.

 In addition, mental health professionals with doctoral degrees usually earn substantially higher salaries.
-According to Payscale, the median annual salary for an individual with a doctorate in mental health counseling is $87,000, whereas the salary for a professional with a master’s degree is $61,000.
+According to Payscale, the median annual salary for an individual with a doctorate in mental health counseling is $87,000.

 Why Are Schools Not Requiring the GRE for Mental Health Counseling Programs?